More Open Access

 Making knowledge available

-“Key research findings in my field are behind a paywall,“ says psychologist Eva Alisic, former Co-Chair of the Global Young Academy.
+“Key research findings in my field are behind a paywall,“ says psychologist Eva Alisic (Australia), former GYA Co-Chair.
 “I can no longer accept that clinicians cannot access the latest knowledge on therapy effectiveness.
 And it is not only about clinicians but also about policy makers and fellow researchers.”

 Alisic is the driving force behind the pledge, and made a more radical pledge herself – to submit all her first-authored articles to Open Access outlets in the coming year.
 However, she recognizes that this may be a bridge too far for many peers.

-Rob Jenkins, Global Young Academy member and one of the brains behind the pledge explains: “For some people, such a radical stance is difficult.
+Rob Jenkins (UK), GYA member and one of the brains behind the pledge explains: “For some people, such a radical stance is difficult.
 Some feel that the careers of their students may depend on traditional paywall journals, or that Open Access doesn’t cater to their subject area.”

 Avoiding inequality in publishing